liuzheng712/liuzheng712.github.io/_posts/2014-12-24-centos6-python-pip.md

     yum install centos-release-SCL

-.
+官方原话

-    Currently, the following collections are available for CentOS 6.5 and later (package name in parenthesis):
+`Currently, the following collections are available for CentOS 6.5 and later (package name in parenthesis):`

     Ruby 1.9.3 (ruby193)